easy-graph/easy-graph.github.io/docs/_sources/example.rst.txt

 Example
 ========

-This part offers two brief examples of how to do graph analysis with **EasyGraph**.
+This part offers three examples on how to do graph analysis with **EasyGraph**.

-Example using EasyGraph to analysis and draw Structural Hole Spanners on karate club dataset
+Using EasyGraph to analysis and draw Structural Hole Spanners on karate club dataset
 -------------------------
 >>> from easygraph.datasets import get_graph_karateclub
 >>> import easygraph as eg